All Episodes

 And it was a very large empire.

-Um you had the Chinese and so on.
+You had the Chinese and so on.

-But at this was the time in which all of these large aggregations of humans uh were in these power pyramids that were structured in empiric ways that were all vying for competition to be top dog on the planet of empires.
+But this was the time in which all of these large aggregations of humans were in these power pyramids that were structured in empiric ways that were all vying for competition to be top dog on the planet of empires.

-That's what this was at that time was the planet of empires.
+That's what this was at that time, was the planet of empires.

 So let's see if we can do this.

-But anyway, okay, so Columbus sails out of the med, sails on over, he lands in the Caribbean.
+But anyway, okay, so Columbus sails out of the Med, sails on over, he lands in the Caribbean.

 Okay, that's 1492.